Skip to Content

-In these very high-throughput processes—sometimes several hundred ejections per second—performance does not depend solely on detection quality.
-It largely hinges on the speed, repeatability, and power of the air jet produced by the solenoid valve.
+In this very high-speed process — sometimes involving several hundred ejections per second — performance does not depend solely on detection quality.
+It largely relies on the speed, repeatability, and power of the air jet generated by the solenoid valve.
+This is where MAC Valves technology makes the difference.

-The Three Main Families of Optical Sorting
+The Three Main Types of Optical Sorting

 Air-Jet Sorting